 Determination of key people

 Identifying key people within the company is the first step.
-Next, assessing their financial contribution to the business and determining the amount of coverage needed to replace them and maintain ongoing operations is crucial.
+Then, assessing their financial contribution to the business and determining the amount of coverage needed to replace them and maintain ongoing operations is crucial.

-Guarantee financial stability
+Ensuring financial stability

 Preparing for the unexpected